Education (Grants and Allowances) (Jersey) Order 2018

 13A [32]

-A student whose relevant income is less than £50,000 may be awarded the maximum maintenance grant specified in the table –
+(1) For the 2024 academic year, a student whose relevant income is less than £50,000 may be awarded the maximum maintenance grant specified in the following table –

 Student category